 Harriet Tubman Home

 By coincidence, Rosa Parks was born the same year that Harriet Tubman died.
-Forty-two years later, Parks refused to give her seat to a white passenger in the “colored section” of an overcrowded bus in Montgomery, Alabama, as required by law.
-Parks’ rebellion triggered a year-long boycott of the Montgomery bus system, and a U.S. Supreme Court ruling in 1956 that declared the Alabama and Montgomery laws that segregated buses were unconstitutional.
-Perhaps inspired by Tubman’s example of personal sacrifice in the pursuit of social justice, Parks’ act of defiance re-energized the crusade for equal rights for African Americans in the United States one-hundred years after Tubman cemented her legacy as the “Moses of her people.”
+Forty-two years later, Parks refused to give up her seat to a white passenger in the “colored section” of an overcrowded bus in Montgomery, Alabama, as required by law.
+Parks’ rebellion triggered a year-long boycott of the Montgomery bus system and a U.S. Supreme Court ruling in 1956 that declared the Alabama and Montgomery laws that segregated buses were unconstitutional.
+Perhaps inspired by Tubman’s example of personal sacrifice in the pursuit of social justice, Parks’ act of defiance re-energized the crusade for equal rights for African Americans in the United States one hundred years after Tubman cemented her legacy as the “Moses of her people.”